uwctri/AddValidationTypes/README.md

 ## Considered

 * Allow users to add regex via an action tag.
 If this is added it would mean that the project would need to be enabled on individual projects.
-* Create a "Regex Repo" that lists Validation Types that users may want
-  * Number List
-  * Integer List
-  * Positve Integer Range (0-1, 44-59 etc)
+* Additional Regex Repo ideas
-  * Positive Integer Range List
+  * Integer Range List
-  * Example email from specific or list of domain(s)
   * Various barcode standards
-  * URL
-  * IP/MAC address
   * File path